Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #185, b.
 18 September 1853, d.
 21 February 1938

-Mary Good was born on 18 September 1853 in Seaton Carew, Hartlepool, Durham, England.1,2 She was the daughter of George Good and Elizabeth Hayes Corner.
-She was baptized on 22 September 1853 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by John Lawson -54.
-In the census of 7 April 1861 in Seaton Carew, Hartlepool, Durham, England, she was listed as the daughter of George Good Mary was a scholar.3 She married Henry Taylorson Storer, son of William Henry Storer and Augusta Sophia Adams, in 1875 in Stockton, Durham, England.4 In the census of 3 April 1881 in Front Street, Seaton Carew, Hartlepool, Durham, England, she was listed as the wife of Henry Taylorson Storer.5 In the census of 31 March 1901 in West View, Front Street, Seaton Carew, Hartlepool, Durham, England, she was listed as the wife of Henry Taylorson Storer.1 She died on 21 February 1938 in Seaton Carew, Hartlepool, Durham, England, aged 84 Gangrene of foot and senility; son G Storer present at death.6 She was buried on 24 February 1938 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by James Booth.
+Mary Good was born on 18 September 1853 in Seaton Carew, Durham, England.1,2 She was the daughter of George Good and Elizabeth Hayes Corner.
+She was baptised on 22 September 1853 in Holy Trinity, Seaton Carew, Durham, England, by John Lawson.3 In the census of 7 April 1861 in Seaton Carew, Durham, England, she was listed as the daughter of George Good Mary was a scholar.4 She married Henry Taylorson Storer, son of William Henry Storer and Augusta Sophia Adams, in 1875 in Stockton on Tees, Durham, England.5 In the census of 3 April 1881 in Front Street, Seaton Carew, Durham, England, she was listed as the wife of Henry Taylorson Storer.6 In the census of 31 March 1901 in West View, Front Street, Seaton Carew, Durham, England, she was listed as the wife of Henry Taylorson Storer.1 Her husband Henry died on 27 October 1919 in Trout Street, Seaton Carew, Durham, England, aged 72 he died suddenly in the street by 4 Carlisle Street from syncape due to heart disease, an inquest was held on 28 October 1919.7,8 Mary died on 21 February 1938 in Seaton Carew, Durham, England, aged 84 Gangrene of foot and senility; son G Storer present at death.9 Mary was buried on 24 February 1938 in Holy Trinity, Seaton Carew, Durham, England, by James Booth.

 Children of Mary Good and Henry Taylorson Storer